-From Term 1, 2021 every Victorian government specialist school with secondary enrolments will receive funding to employ a suitably qualified mental health professional within their school.
+In Term 1, 2021 every Victorian government specialist school with secondary enrolments received funding to employ a suitably qualified mental health professional within their school.

-This two-year, fixed term funding will fund an additional 83 Victorian schools across the state to employ a mental health practitioner.
+This two-year, fixed term funding funds an additional 82 Victorian schools across the state to employ a mental health practitioner.

 Integration with existing health and wellbeing support

-Mental health practitioners will complement schools' existing health and wellbeing teams.
+Mental health practitioners complement schools' existing health and wellbeing teams.

 Working with student support services